 Leg 1 – Base Camp to DAK 1

 There are 2 paths to the lake once you’ve crossed the river via a wooden bridge and entered a hamlet beyond.
-From there, you may take the stony ridge route, which goes through a rocky area and along a valley named DAK 1.
+From there, you may take the Stony Ridge route, which goes through a rocky area and along a valley named DAK 1.
 Taking the ridge crest is relatively time-consuming – around 4-6 hours.
-There is also a steep rocky ridge that you must navigate, with a gradient of approximately 100 meters.
-You will need to rest several times and recoup depending on your muscles’ readiness.
-There is a stream at the beginning of this route, so be sure to bring enough water with you.
-En route, you’ll come across plants with a tiny crimson berry known as Khun Murch.
-It has an intense strawberry taste and quickens your energy levels.
-Look for them along the way.

 On a scale of 1 to 10, where one indicates that trekking without the proper equipment is exceptionally hazardous, I rate this path a 6.5.
-For comparison’s sake, Islamabad trail 3 is graded 0/10.
+For comparison’s sake, Islamabad Trail 3 is graded 0/10.

 Important: